-Managing chemicals at the workplace is often a difficult task.
+Managing chemicals in the workplace is often a difficult task.
 A manufacturing company, for example, may have a few hundred chemicals on site that are used in the production of products.
-The employer’s duty under the Occupational Health and Safety Act to provide information, instruction and supervision to a worker to protect the health or safety of the worker applies to chemical hazards.
+The employer’s duty under the Occupational Health and Safety Act to provide information, instruction and supervision to a worker to protect the health or safety of the worker apply to chemical hazards.
 Employers should inventory what they have on site, coordinate what is being purchased with what is actually being used or what has been replaced, assess the chemical hazards and means to control the hazards, update material safety data sheets (MSDS), and educate and train workers about the chemicals used in their day-to-day tasks.

 As organizations grow and the borders for business become less and less distinct, the need for a standardized, worldwide chemical hazard classification program has come to the forefront.
 In 2003, the United Nations’ Globally Harmonized System of Classification and Labelling Chemicals (GHS) was first published and was intended to serve as the initial basis for the global implementation of the system.
 The GHS standardizes the communication of chemical hazards and is intended to reduce trade barriers between countries.
 The European Union, for example, implemented GHS in 2009.

-In 1994, Canada, the United States and Mexico signed the North American Free Trade Agreement (NAFTA), creating the world’s largest free trade area.
+In 1994, Canada, the United States, and Mexico signed the North American Free Trade Agreement (NAFTA), creating the world’s largest free trade area.
 Due to the level of trade within NAFTA, there are substantial benefits for a harmonized system in the classification of hazards and standardization of safety data sheets (formerly material safety data sheets).
 In May 2012, the Occupational Health and Safety Administration (OSHA) in the United States led the charge to this harmonization, updating its Hazard Communication Standard (HCS) (1910.1200) and adopting GHS.
 OHSA finds that modifying the HCS to align with the GHS will enhance worker protection significantly [Department of Labor, Occupational Safety and Health Administration, 29 CFR Parts 1910, 1915, 1917, 1918 and 1926.
 [Docket No. OSHAS-H022K-2006-0062 (formerly Docket No. H022K)]; p.
 5].

 As a NAFTA partner, what does this potentially mean for Canada?
 Over the past few years, training programs have become available for chemical suppliers and employers in anticipation of the implementation of GHS and the potential changes to the Workplace Hazardous Materials Information System (WHMIS); however, there is no indication by Health Canada when the implementation may take place.